MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/10-log-in-to-the-system-using-the-IAM-credentials/readme.md

   Facebook, or hospital SSO).
 - After successful authentication via the IAM, patients are redirected to the healthcare system with a valid session.
+- Sessions expire after a defined period of inactivity, requiring re-authentication.

 </div>